 This revenue represents reimbursement for indirect costs incurred by the County in the administration of grants and other contractual programs.
-A cost allocation plan is prepared annually by consultants to identify the costs.
+A cost allocation plan (CAP) is prepared annually by consultants to identify the costs.
 The revenue received in the General Fund is dependent on both the actual administrative costs and where the costs are allocated to since the County does not charge all departments.
-The graph shows increasing revenue beginning in 2007 which resulted from increased allocations to the District Court in connection with the expanded Hudsonville facility.
-The District Court allocation increased again in 2008 with the opening of the much larger Holland District Court building.
-The adjustments that were required to reflect the Hudsonville and District Court expansions were complete in 2009, so 2010 revenue is lower.
-However, the completion of the Grand Haven Courthouse has increased this revenue significantly in 2011, and revenue is anticipated to be higher for a few years, then decrease slightly when all of the prior year adjustments have ceased.
-The expansion of the Grand Haven facility will likely bring in more grant dollars from the Friend of the Court grant.
+Charges in the CAP are based on audited activity for two years prior.
+For example, charges made in 2012 are based on actual results for 2010.
+There are also roll forward adjustments to capture the differences between what was charged in a year versus what the actual charges were.
+Roll forward charges included in the 2012 study reflect the difference between what was charged in 2010 versus the actual cost.
+The graph shows increasing revenue beginning in 2011 due to depreciation on the Grand Haven Courthouse which opened in July of 2009.
+The prior Grand Haven facility was fully depreciated.
+Since the 2012 revenue reflects a roll forward adjustment of \$925,000 for this building's depreciation, revenue is expected to decrease beginning with the 2013 budget year.
+In any case, the new Grand Haven Courthouse will likely bring in more grant dollars from the Friend of the Court grant.